polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 	Once sure of the drive identifier, use the above command to mount the flash drive, replacing the X as appropriate.

 ### Accessing Flash drive  <div id="usb-device-access"/>
-	Change the current directory to Flash drive. cd /media/usbmsc
+Change the current directory to Flash drive.

+		cd /media/usbmsc

 List the content of the Flash drive:

 		ls

 ### Verify the Flash Drive <div id="usb-device-operations"/>
-To verify the Flash drive, copy a file to Flash drive.
-Read the file from Flash drive and compare with original file to determine the content is same/correct.
+To verify the Flash drive, copy a file to it, unmount and remount the drive and compare the stored file with the original to determine that the content is the same/correct.
 		cp /home/dummy.txt /media/usbmsc/

 		umount /media/usbmsc